Leadership

 - JC 210) Celebration of the Jewish Life Cycle

-Required Summer (week-long) Seminars
+Required Graduate Seminars

 - PS 400) Jewish Education and Curriculum Planning

-- PS 410) Leadership, Management, and Community
+- PS 410) Leadership, Management and Community

 - PS 430) Philosophic Guidance and Counseling